gvwilson/sql-tutorial/index.md

 {% include single.md file="out/update_rows.out" %}

 -   (Almost) always specify row(s) to update using `where`
-    -   Would otherwise update all rows
+    -   Otherwise update all rows in table, which is usually not wanted
--   Useful to give each row a <a href="#g:primary_key">primary key</a> that uniquely identifies it for this purpose
-    -   Will see other uses below

 </section>
 <section markdown="1">